GMGeor/TicketSystemFlaskJune2022/README.md

 ## Install
 ### Prerequisites
 1. You need Python version 3.8 or above instaled on your computer.
 2. You need a database to be created and set.
 Create Postresql database and config it.
-If you are on windows, please follow this [detailed tutorial](https://www.guru99.com/download-install-postgresql.html)
+If you are on windows, please follow this <a href="https://www.guru99.com/download-install-postgresql.html" target="_blank">detailed tutorial</a>

 3. If you are on Windows, you will need to set "FLASK_APP" environment variable for the migrations:

     ``set FLASK_APP=./main.py``

 4. Two services of external providers are integrated.
-You need to setup the respective credentials, for more info please refer to the providers documentation: [Sendgrid](https://sendgrid.com) and [Language-translator](https://cloud.ibm.com/catalog/services/language-translator).
+You need to setup the respective credentials, for more info please refer to the providers documentation:
+<a href="https://sendgrid.com/" target="_blank">Sendgrid</a> and <a href="https://cloud.ibm.com/catalog/services/language-translator" target="_blank">Language-translator</a>

 5. Install the required non build in libraries using the requiremenst file:

     ``python3 -m pip install -r requirements.txt``